nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

   - `taxonomy=` - a taxonomy matrix with taxonomy ranks as column names
   - `taxon_level=` - a string defining the taxon levels, i.e. domain to species
   - `samples2keep=NULL` - specifies the samples to evaluate; the default value of NULL instructs the function to only retain taxa found in at least one sample
-- `group_low_abund_taxa()`
-  - `abund_table=` - relative abundance matrix with taxa as columns and samples as rows
-  - `threshold=0.05` - specifies the threshold for filtering out rare taxa; default value is 0.05
-  - `rare_taxa=FALSE` - boolean specifying if only rare taxa should be returned, if set to TRUE then a table with only the rare taxa will be returned; default is FALSE
-- `collapse_samples()`
-  - `taxon_table=` - a matrix count table with samples as rows and features (e.g. ASVs or OTUs) as columns
-  - `metadata=` - dataframe containing sample metadata with samples as row names and sample info as columns
-  - `group=` - specifies the column in the `metadata` dataframe containing the sample groups that will be used to collapse the samples
-  - `fun=sum` - specifies the function to apply when collapsing the samples; sum is used by default
-  - `convertToRelativeAbundance=FALSE` - boolean specifying if the value in the taxon table should be converted to per sample relative abundance values; default is FALSE
 - `get_ncbi_ids()`
   - `taxonomy=` - string specifying the taxonomy name that will be used to search for the respective NCBI ID
   - `target_region=` - the amplicon target region to analyze; options are "16S", "18S", or "ITS"